nazarena254/pitch.github.io/README.md

 * Open Terminal {Ctrl+Alt+T}
 * create and cd to the directory where you want to have your project
 * git clone `https://github.com/nazarena254/pitches.github.io.git` to have it locally.
-* code . or atom . based on the text editor you have.
-* work on it.
+* code . or atom . based on the text editor you have and work on it.

 ## License
 Distributed under [MIT license](https://github.com/nazarena254/pitch.github.io/blob/master/LICENSE).</br>